LambdaLabsML/lambda-diffusers/docs/benchmark.md

 # Benchmarking Diffuser Models

+__We are currently in the process of updating our Stable Diffusion benchmark using more recent version of Diffusers and taking advantage of xformers.
+See the summary of interim result [here](./benchmark-update.md)__

 We present a benchmark of [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion) model inference.
 This text2image model uses a text prompt as input and outputs an image of resolution `512x512`.

 Our experiments analyze inference performance in terms of speed, memory consumption, throughput, and quality of the output images.
 We look at how different choices in hardware (GPU model, GPU vs CPU) and software (single vs half precision, pytorch vs onnxruntime) affect inference performance.